 Hostess Ding Dongs & Twinkies

 They're baaaaack!
 In 2012 Hostess filed bankruptcy and closed all it's factories.
-In 2013, under new ownership, only 4 Hostess factories re-opened.
+In 2013, under new ownership, only four Hostess factories re-opened.
 One of those baking facilities is located in Columbus, Georgia.
-Hostess's Georgia facility bakes up Ding Dongs and is the back up baker of Twinkies when they are in high demand.
+Hostess's Georgia facility bakes up Ding Dongs and is the backup baker of Twinkies when they are in high demand.

 Have you ever checked you zipper and noticed the letters YKK?
 YKK manufactures fastening products all over the world, and YKK zippers are manufactured in Marietta, Georgia.
 The company is dedicated to providing consumers with high quality products, and great customer service.